-Because Starkey D is considered to be xeric, and not representative of the area where it is located, it is recommended that this wetland not be used as an MFL.
-As a replacement for Starkey D, it is proposed that Starkey S-99 be proposed for MFL adoption.
+Because Starkey D is considered to be xeric, and not representative of the area where it is located, it was recommended that this wetland not be used as an MFL.
+As a replacement for Starkey D, it was proposed that Starkey S-99 be adopted as an MFL.